Location matters – and geomarketing is a huge deal.

 - I look for product reviews — 27 percent

-- Find other stores that have a desired product in stock — 18 percent
+- Find other stores that have the desired product in stock — 18 percent

 - I scan barcodes or “QR” codes — 15 percent

 - Look for gift ideas — 13 percent